Opioid Abuse in Teens: How Parents Can Protect Their Teens

 Opioids are a class of drugs that are products, or synthetic versions, of the opium produced by poppy plants.
 They can range from common prescription pain killers to heroin.
 Unfortunately, due to the fact that they are often prescribed post-surgery or for pain management, they are typically easily accessed.
 Teenagers may find they have the ability to get their hands on opioids from family member’s medicine cabinets.
 With the rise of the opioid crisis, making sure your teenager isn’t abusing these powerful drugs is incredibly important.

-The Opioid Epidemic and the Effects on Teens
+Statistics On The Opioid Epidemic & Teens

 The current opioid epidemic is devastating our country.
 Every day, more than 130 people in the United States die from opioid overdose.
 In 2017, opioids were involved in 47,600 overdose deaths, accounting for more than 2/3 of all drug overdose deaths.3 Opioid abuse can affect anyone, including teens.
 Recent survey findings pertaining to opioid addiction in teens include:4-5